Dubai International Advisory Consultants

 • Initial Approval Certificate from the DET confirming your trading activities are accepted

-• Memorandum of Association (MOA) drafted in Arabic, signed by all shareholders, and notarised
+• Memorandum of Association (MOA), required for LLC and multi-shareholder structures, drafted in Arabic, signed by all shareholders, and notarised

-• Tenancy contract for your office space, registered with Ejari (mandatory for mainland applications)
+• Tenancy contract for your office space, registered with Ejari, required for mainland applications with a physical office

-• Business plan for regulated activities or for free zones that require operational documentation
+• Business plan, for regulated activities or free zones that require operational documentation

-• Shareholder resolution authorising company formation, required when any shareholder is a corporate entity
+• Shareholder resolution authorising company formation, required when a shareholder is a corporate entity

 Cost of General Trading License in Dubai